oasis-tcs/odata-specs/odata-json-format/7 Structural Property.md

 ```
 :::

+A collection of primitive values that occurs in a property of type `Edm.Untyped`
+is interpreted as a collection of `Edm.Boolean`, `Edm.String`, and `Edm.Decimal` values,
+depending on the JavaScript type.

 ## ##subsec Collection of Complex Values

 A collection of complex values is represented as a JSON array; each